VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README.md

 ## The Complete Story

 ### 1️⃣ Initial Discovery Phase
-While analyzing the Silva et al. (2025) response paper, we discovered:
+While implementing our response to the Bargman (2025) paper, we discovered:
 - Performance comparisons were incorrectly generated using `np.random.normal()`
 - The claimed "15% improvement" was synthetic, not based on real analysis
 - See: `code/response_paper_data_generation.py` (lines 47-52) for evidence